Aditya-Rohan-Singh/cs5293sp22-project1/README.md

 => Close the file

-=> Write the total count of redacted terms and their type for each file into the stats file
+=> Write the total count of redacted terms and their type for each file into the stats file if the stat argument is a file name otherwise prints it using stdout or stderr write function to command line.

-=> Close the stats file
+=> Close the stats file if the stat argument is a file name.

 Test Cases